 Figure 1.1: Air Openings - All Air from Indoors on the Same Floor b.
-Combining spaces on different floors:Provide one or more permanent openings communicating with additional spaces that have a total minimum free area of 2 in per 1000 a total minimum free area of 2 in per 1000 Btu/hr (44 cm per 1000 W) of total input rating of all equipment.
+Combining spaces on different floors:Provide one or more permanent openings communicating with additional spaces that h communicating with additional spaces that have a total minimum free area of 2 in2 per 1000 Btu/hr (44 cm2 per 1000 W) of total input rating of all equipment.
 See Figure 1.2 for an illustration of this arrangement.